Sdalsosa/Trumpelthinskin/README.md

 # Objective:

-To design a clean, intuitive, funny, retro style and fully responsive game in JavaScript.
+To design a clean, intuitive, funny, retro style and fully responsive game in JavaScript for devices with keyboards.

 The three main objectives are: